cheliotk/unity_abm_framework/README.md

 ## Documentation

 More detailed documentation on **ABMU** methods and classes as well as tutorials can be found in the [Wiki](../../wiki).

+## How to cite

+To cite ABMU in your work, please refer to the following publication:

+> Cheliotis, K. (2021).
+ABMU: An Agent-Based Modelling Framework for Unity3D.
+SoftwareX, 15, 100771. https://doi.org/10.1016/j.softx.2021.100771

 ## Other